BALMAIN HOUSE HABOUR PAVILION

 The existing Victorian villa, constructed in 1883, was of modest but elegant proportions.
-It had been designed with the main façade facing the harbour and the street was effectively the back of house.
+It had been designed with the main facade facing the harbour and the street was effectively the back of house.
 This original building had an unfortunate addition in the 1970s which blocked all views of the original building from the harbour.
 Our approach was to remove this insensitive work and add a slender open plan living extension along one side of the villa, allowing the heritage building to be revealed and contrasted against a robust contemporary wing.

 The pavilion’s narrow plan provides access to the northern sun and excellent cross ventilation.
 It gains a sense of scale, filtered light and indoor/outdoor connection from the adjacent lawn and feature eucalyptus.
 With a slender yet robust off-form concrete frame, it sinks into the site toward the water.
 This provides extra height to the dining and living area and a sense of opening toward the view whilst maintaining it’s low external profile.

 The strength and simplicity of the concrete form reflects against the warmth of the timber, the bark of the eucalypt tree, the sparkle of the water and grounds itself into the site against the ever-changing context of Sydney Harbour.

 The harbour façade of the original heritage villa has been restored including a reconstruction of the original narrow veranda with metal awning roof, timber posts and period appropriate traditional Victorian lace balustrade.